meteor/meteor/README.md

 The `hot-module-reload` package compares the list of files between builds to identify what has changed.
 When a client tries to do a hot code push, the client will request changes over a websocket from the build plugin.
 If possible, it will use HMR to update the modules.
 Otherwise, it will let the page be reloaded using hot code push.

 The client uses a modified version of [install](https://www.npmjs.com/package/install) to allow replacing modules.
-To force it to be loaded at the correct time, the meteor-tool adds the `zodern:modules-runtime-hot` dependency to `modules`.

 #### Remaining tasks